-Dupuit's idea of solving the inverse problem, recovering utility from demand, was brought into the mainstream by Jevons, Edgeworth, John Marshall (1899), and Vilfredo Pareto (1900) at the end of the 19th century, and with the refinements introduced by John Hicks (1939) remains today the standard approach to measuring and predicting consumer welfare.
-At that time, economists also began to step back from introspective explanations of utility, instead treating it as a black box whose inner workings were not their concern.
+Dupuit's idea of solving the inverse problem, recovering utility from demand, was brought into the mainstream at the end of the 19th century by William Stanley Jevons (1871), Edgeworth (1881), Alfred Marshall (1895), and Vilfredo Pareto (1906).
+With the refinements introduced by John Hicks (1939) and

+Paul Samuelson (1947), it remains today the standard approach to measuring and predicting consumer welfare.
+In this era, economists also began to step back from introspective explanations of utility, instead treating it as a black box whose inner workings were not their concern.
 Irving Fisher (1892) makes the argument: